European shares fall on inflation, pandemic woes

 After a sharp rise in June economic sentiment lifted European stock indexes in the previous session, focus will be on German unemployment figures and euro zone inflation data due later in the day.

-In company news, Dutch eyewear store operator Grandvision (GVNV.AS) surged 14% as Ray-Ban maker EssilorLuxottica (ESLX.PA) said it had decided to go ahead with a planned takeover of the company.
-EssilorLuxottica's shares were up 1.3%. read more
+In company news, Dutch eyewear store operator Grandvision surged 14% as Ray-Ban maker EssilorLuxottica said it had decided to go ahead with a planned takeover of the company.
+EssilorLuxottica’s shares were up 1.3%.

-Technology stocks (.SX8P) rose 0.4% following a record high close for the U.S. Nasdaq in the previous session.
+Technology stocks rose 0.4% following a record high close for the U.S. Nasdaq in the previous session.
+(Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Shounak Dasgupta)

 Our Standards: The Thomson Reuters Trust Principles.